 How tampons are regulated in Australia

-Tampons are therapeutic devices and need to be listed on the Australian Register of Therapeutic Goods (ARTG) before they can be supplied in Australia.
-The TGA regulates tampons as 'Other Therapeutic Goods'.
+Tampons are therapeutic goods that are exempt from the requirement to be entered on the Australian Register of Therapeutic Goods (ARTG) before being supplied in Australia.

-If you have a problem with a tampon, please tell us about it: Medical device adverse event reporting by medical device users.
+If you experience an adverse event with a tampon, please tell us about it: Medical device adverse event reporting by medical device users.